redpesk-marine/documentation/2_core-services.md

 ## Chart & Routing

-Redpesk@SEA aims at providing core low level chart service.
+redpesk@SEA aims at providing core low level chart service.
 A full UI as OpenCPN or QtVLM remains out of scope.
 Nevertheless we aim at providing a strong chart core set of chart services to help that the community to easily develop multiple user interfaces targeting the difference class of maritime users (leisure, fisherman, researcher, ship-yard, harbour, ...).

 In a first run, chart service should be able to provide a vector tile service compatible with Mapbox.
 Chart service should support both a realtime service to serve tiles on demand to UI clients through a standard set of APIs, as well as an out of band service to translate with GDAL or equivalent technology charts from their delivery format(S57,S101,...) into a set of vector tiles compatible with [Mapbox vector tiles format](https://docs.mapbox.com/vector-tiles/specification/)